-In my experience, the people who are in the most risk of ‘suffering’ a lack of energy are those who do not feel like they are living purposefully; they feel lost, overwhelmed and out of focus.
+In my experience, the people who are at the most risk of ‘suffering’ a lack of energy are those who do not feel like they are living purposefully; they feel lost, overwhelmed, and out of focus.
 They are scattered and are trying to live other people’s lives.
 They are the ones also whose diets and lifestyles are also not all that ideal.

 The body and mind are inseparable in their interactions and, therefore, we need to be accountable for how our psychology may be affecting our overall health.
 For instance, distraction and lack of direction in life can be a major contributor to a lack of physical energy.

 Often people spend their day carrying around a long list of tasks in their mind; things that they think they must do should have done, could do, etc. The mental energy expended just thinking about this never-ending to-do list can leave you feeling drained, lethargic, and completely overwhelmed.

 In today’s fast-paced world, it is essential we learn how to delegate and not try to take responsibility for everything.
 I suggest putting this imaginary list on paper, reviewing it, and then separate what only you can do from what you know you can give to someone else to do.
 Once you have done this you will not feel as overwhelmed and immediately more motivated and energized.

 There are several other ways we can enhance our energy and vitality, without reaching for coffee or cola.

 Here is how you can enjoy high energy levels naturally:

 1. Prioritize your daily actions.
 When you fill your day with high priority, energizing, and inspiring actions, your day won’t fill up with low priority, de-energizing, and despairing distractions.
 The former elevates your self-worth and the latter drains and lowers it.